 Come May, the light stays on late and there are many ways to take advantage of the longer summer hours here in Denmark.
 Most involve water.
 Much of Denmark is an island.
 Nowhere in Denmark – even on Jutland, where the country connects to the mainland of Europe – is there a point that is further than 52 kilometers (32 miles) from the water.
-Where we live, Copenhagen, sits on the island of Zealand or Sjælland in Danis (pronounced Zhee-lan.)
-To leave this island requires a flight, a ferry or a very long toll bridge.
+Where we live, Copenhagen sits on the island of Zealand or Sjælland in Danis (pronounced ZHAY-lan.)
+To leave this island requires a flight, a ferry, or a very long toll bridge.

 DANES ESCAPE THE CITY

 A sommerhus is a second home.
 Now you may be thinking that having a second home isn’t so uniquely Danish an idea.
 Somewhere to regularly take a vacation or go on holiday, just get away.
-We do this in the States too (but we vacation on our holidays.)
-Many people the world over have second homes at the beach, at the coast (as we call it in Oregon), in the mountains, at the lake or wherever you do in your from.
+We do this in the States too (but we vacation, not take holidays.)
+Many people the world over have second homes at the beach, at the coast (as we call it in Oregon), in the mountains, at the lake, or wherever you do in your from.
 But a Danish sommerhus is different.
-Here in Denmark, summer houses are zoned against primary residency with intentions of promoting tourism.
-State sanctioned tourism directed within and without Denmark.
+Here in Denmark, summer houses are zoned against primary residency with the intention of promoting tourism.
+State-sanctioned tourism directed within and without Denmark.
 And Danes do second homes well.
 I’m here to tell you there is something special about the Danish sommerhus.
 And if you own one, you know.
 If you’ve experienced one, you do too.
 And if you haven’t yet – you can.
 And you should.

 Hygge = fun